 - Fatigue.
-One of the primary symptoms of CFS is fatigue that lasts 6 months or more.
+One of the primary symptoms of CFS is fatigue that lasts six months or longer.

-- Generalized pain.
-There is a significant amount of overlap between diagnoses of CFS and fibromyalgia, and some studies have suggested that 50% to 80% of people diagnosed with CFS also qualify to have a diagnosis of fibromyalgia.
-In both conditions, widespread distributions of pain are often present.
+- General pain.
+There is a lot of overlap between CFS and fibromyalgia.
+Some studies suggest that 50% to 80% of people with CFS also qualify for a fibromyalgia diagnosis.
+Widespread pain is typical in both conditions.

 - Muscle weakness.
 Decreased physical activity can result in general muscle weakness.

 - Disturbed sleep.
-Despite generalized fatigue, those with CFS often have difficulty sleeping.
+Despite generalized fatigue, people with CFS often have trouble sleeping.

 - Flu-like symptoms.
-People with CFS report flu-like symptoms, including sore throats, muscle aches, and generalized fatigue.
+People with CFS report flu-like symptoms, including sore throats, muscle aches, and overall fatigue.

 How Is It Diagnosed?

-Your physical therapist may be the first to recognize onset of CFS because of its effects on your physical function.
-Your physical therapist may ask you:
+A physical therapist may be the first to recognize the onset of CFS.
+Your physical therapist may ask you questions such as:

-- Have you noticed any significant changes in your ability to perform physical tasks?
+- Have you noticed any big changes in your ability to do physical tasks?